 What is the best material for a beginner flute?

 For a beginner flute, nickel or silver-plated brass is a good option.
 These materials are durable, affordable, and produce a good sound.
-As the player progresses, they may consider upgrading to a flute made of solid silver or gold.
+As the player progresses, they may consider upgrading to a solid silver or gold flute.

 What is the best brand for a beginner flute?